IsaacLeimgruber/cgx-project/README_M3.md

 has a higher value than some threshold, then we draw mud instead of grass.

 ## 3. Clouds
+We apply a Cloud texture on the skyDome and make it move over time, this gives the impression that the clouds are moving.

 ## 4. Sky variations
+We colored the sky based on sun position using empirical testing.

 ## 5. Instancing grass
 To add realism to our terrain, we felt adding grass was a good idea.
 Using instancing seemed the good way.